 At the Aquarium

-California morays have several Aquarium habitats, all in the Southern California gallery’s: Blue Cavern, Amber Forest, and a habitat shared with the California spiny lobsters.
+California morays have several Aquarium habitats, all in the Southern California gallery: Honda Blue Cavern, Amber Forest, and a habitat shared with the California spiny lobsters.

-These eels inhabit rocky reefs as deep as 40 m (130 ft), but are most commonly they live in waters from tide pools to approximately 20 meters (65 feet).
+These eels inhabit rocky reefs as deep as 40 meters (130 feet), but most commonly they live in waters from tide pools to approximately 20 meters (65 feet).
 They spend the majority of their time between rocks and crevices with only their head protruding.

 The California moray has a long, snake-like body with small eyes, prominent jaws, tube nostrils, and tapered tail.
 It is the only eel in California that does not have pectoral fins or scales.
 The body shape and lack of fins, scales, or gill covers allows this species to move quickly in and out of rocky crevices.
 The round gill opening is visible on either side of the head, behind the jaw muscles.
 Small, pointed teeth are visible as their jaws open and close in order to breathe.
 Their skin is often mottled and can range in color from dark or light brown to green.